THE WORLD BANK. NEPAL-NATIONAL MULTI-TIER FRAMEWORK ENERGY ACCESS HOUSEHOLD ENERGY SURVEY 2017-2018

-The objective of the study was to collect information on availability of a spectrum of retail financial services through the principal commercial banks of a country, and to understand how such services could be expanded or strengthened.
+The objective of the study was to collect information on the availability of a spectrum of retail financial services through the principal commercial banks of a country and to understand how such services could be expanded or strengthened.
 Solutions Consultant conducted research activities in Nepal and Bangladesh.
-The study in Bangladesh was conducted with the support from SRG Bangladesh.
+The study in Bangladesh was conducted with support from SRG Bangladesh.

 THE WORLD BANK.
 ACCESS TO FINANCIAL SERVICES 2004-05

 Solutions Consultant in association with Total Management Services (TMS) was involved in a World Bank commissioned study on Access to Financial Services.
 This study seeks to evaluate the present levels of access to financial services.
 Based on these findings, it will explore options for increased future access to financial services in Nepal.
 It is envisioned that this will launch a process of measuring financial access in Nepal for assessing access from the point of view of users – households – in 30 urban and 30 rural areas, through a survey of 1,800 individuals.